blackxjesus/blackxjesus/README.md

 - 👋 Hi, I’m @blackxjesus
 - 👀 I’m interested in programming.. obviously.. and flying!!
 - 🌱 I’m currently learning to be a pilot
-- 💞️ I’m looking to collaborate with my 7 personalities
+- 💞️ I’m looking to collaborate with my 7 other personalities
 - 📫 You can send me a mail via pigeon

 <!---